sopherapps/v-upload/README.md

 - label (type: String)
   - label of the file input (Default: 'Upload')
 - prepend-icon (type: String)
   - icon to prepend to the file input.
-(Default: 'attach_file')
+(Default: 'mdi-attachment')
 - accept (type: String)
   - the file types to be accepted by the file input.
 (Default: 'doc,docx,pdf')